Crochet Half Granny Hexagon (Two Ways)

 The Pattern

-The patterns are written in US terms and contains the step by step illustrated tutorial and the diagram for each of the shapes.
+Pattern written in US terms using Craft Yarn Council abbreviations and contains the step-by-step illustrated tutorial and the diagram for each of the shapes.

-It also uses less double crochet stitches in the clusters (2 instead of 3), just like the full granny hexagon pattern.
+It also uses fewer double crochet stitches in the clusters (2 instead of 3), just like the full granny hexagon pattern.

 Unlike the regular hexagon, the halves are worked in rows, turning at the end of each row.
 The ch3 at the beginning of the rows counts as a dc.